-Driving around Iceland in a camper van is a nature lover’s dream vacation.
+Driving around in an Iceland camper van rental is a nature lover’s dream vacation.
 Doing a campervan Iceland trip is a bucket list trip for many.
 After all, one does not go to Iceland to spend all their time in a hotel room, but most don’t want to brave the cold nights in a tent.
 However, there are some tips that are super helpful to know!
 We’ll break them down for you here.

 The Ring Road, or Route 1, is the road that circles the entire island nation of Iceland.
 We’ve talked about this fantastic journey several times before, but its popularity means we get a lot of requests for more insights to travel in Iceland.